 Have you ever been ripped off by a business and needed help getting your money back?
 Witnessed first-hand a government agency abusing taxpayer-funded resources?
 Found out your doctor had a mile-long record of discipline from the state?

-As an investigative reporter, I firmly believe everyone has a story, and I'm ready to listen.
-So I wanted to offer up a few suggestions on ensuring your tip gets the attention it deserves.
+Our investigative reporters believe everyone has a story, and they're ready to listen.
+Here are a few suggestions on ensuring your tip gets the attention it deserves.

 1. Include your contact information.
-I have received some fantastic tips, but if I can't correspond with the tipster, I often can't fully dig into the story.
-If you are concerned about retaliation or revealing your identity, setup a discreet email address so I can ask questions, seek clarification, or discuss my findings with you.
+We have received some fantastic tips, but if we can't correspond with the tipster, we often can't fully dig into the story.
+If you are concerned about retaliation or revealing your identity, setup a discreet email address so we can ask questions, seek clarification, or discuss our findings with you.
 If you're not worried about some type of pushback, then please include your full name, phone number(s), and email address when you're sending the initial tip.

 3. Be persistent, but patient.
-At any given time, my investigative producer/photographer and I are working on eight to 10 in-depth stories in addition to fielding new tips.
+At any given time, our investigative team is working on eight to 10 in-depth stories in addition to fielding new tips.
 We may not respond to you in the same day, but that doesn't mean we aren't interested.
 If you're serious about your story, we welcome follow-up emails or phone calls to ensure that we received your tip or that you have new information.
 If you have a big story, your persistence will pay off and ultimately, that benefits everyone!